Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Experiments

 \subsubsection{Accuracy}

 We first compared the accuracy of different unlearning algorithms on image classification and text classification tasks.
-An effective unlearning algorithm should retain the original model's performance while unlearning the information of specified samples.
-Table \ref{tab:cv-acc} shows the results of the sample unlearning and class unlearning task on the CIFAR-10 and Fashion-MNIST datasets using the ResNet18 and ViT models, before and after unlearning $128$ samples for one epoch.
+Table \ref{tab:cv-acc} shows the results of the sample unlearning and class unlearning task on the CIFAR-10 and Fashion-MNIST datasets using the ResNet18 and ViT models.